ilovelogic/Pauli-Path-Method/Lemma_8/README.md

    - **`fill_pos_lists(next_op:PauliOperator, r_pos_list: List[int], n_pos_list: List[int])`**\
    Fills `r_pos_list` with all "R" qubit positions and `n_pos_list` with all non-carry "N" qubit positions in `next_op`.
 Note that an "N" that carries is a qubit position that remains a non-gate position in every following `PauliOperator` in the Pauli path.
-Replaces any 'P's it encounters with the non-identity Pauli at the same index in the immediately preceding `PauliOperator`.
+Replaces any "P"s it encounters with the non-identity Pauli at the same index in the immediately preceding `PauliOperator`.

    - **`fill_in_pos(filled_pos:List[PauliOperator],pos_list:List[int], pauli:str, index:int, start:int)`**\
+   Updates `filled_pos` to contain all `PauliOperator` objects whose qubits at the positions in specified by `pos_list` hold all possible combinations of "X", "Y", and "Z".

    - **`carries_to_the_end(pauli_path_index:int, i:int)`**\
    Checks if the non-gate qubit at index `i` in the Pauli operator at index `pauli_path_index` in the Pauli path carries to the end of the Pauli path.
 In other words, investigates if it remains a non-gate qubit until the last layer of the Pauli path.
-In this is the case, that position in that Pauli operator and onward in the path would be forced to be a 'Z' to meet the all 'I's and 'Z' at last layer requirement.
+In this is the case, that position in that Pauli operator and onward in the path would be forced to be a "Z" to meet the all "I"s and "Z" at last layer requirement.

    - **`rp_to_z(next_op:PauliOperator, pauli_path:List[PauliOperator])`**\
-   Replaces all 'R's and 'P's in the last layer with 'Z's to meet the restriction of only 'I's and 'Z' being present in the last `PauliOperator` of the Pauli path.
+   Replaces all "R"s and "P"s in the last layer with "Z"s to meet the restriction of only "I"s and "Z" being present in the last `PauliOperator` of the Pauli path.

 ---